Written by Dr James Tan

 - Healing: As your body finishes the healing process, the bruise will slowly disappear.
 How long it takes for a bruise to heal can vary depending on the injury’s severity, your unique capacity for healing, and the bruise’s location.
 Generally speaking, bruises usually disappear in two to three weeks.

 If you frequently do sports such as F45, HIIT, pilates, and yoga, you might be more prone to bruises.
-It’s essential to keep in mind that you should see a doctor for a proper evaluation and advice if you have any concerns about a bruise or unsure if it’s a serious injury.
+It’s essential to keep in mind that you should see a doctor for a proper evaluation and advice if you have any concerns about a bruise or are unsure if it’s a serious injury.
 If anything seems unusual about the size, duration, or accompanying symptoms, or if you bruise easily without any known cause, it is worth checking on.

 How Long Does It Take for Bruises to Fade?